|Date of Birth||13 October 1918, Dublin, Ireland|

 Mini Bio (1)

-Jack MacGowran, the great Irish character actor known for his roles in the plays of Samuel Beckett, was born on October 13, 1918 in Ireland.
-He established his professional reputation as a member of the Abbey Players in Dublin, but he won his greatest fame for assaying Beckett's characters onstage.
-(In 1971, MacGowran would win the Obie Award for Best Performance By an Actor assaying "Beckett" on the off-Broadway stage.)
+Jack MacGowran, the great Irish character actor known for his roles in the plays of Samuel Beckett, was born on October 13, 1918, in Ireland.
+He established his professional reputation as a member of the Abbey Players in Dublin, but he won his greatest fame for essaying Beckett's characters onstage.
+(In 1971, MacGowran would win the Obie Award for Best Performance By an Actor essaying "Beckett" on the off-Broadway stage.)

-MacGowran's appearance as the Squire's right-hand man in John Ford's paean to Ireland, The Quiet Man (1952) introduced9 him to world cinema.
-He moved to London in 1954, where he joined The Shakespeare Company (before it won the patronage of Queen Elizabeth II and added the sobriquet "Royal" to its name).
+MacGowran's appearance as the Squire's right-hand man in John Ford's paean to Ireland, The Quiet Man (1952), introduced him to world cinema.
+In 1954 he moved to London, where he joined The Shakespeare Company (before it won the patronage of Queen Elizabeth II and added the sobriquet "Royal" to its name).
 At the Shakespeare Company, he became friends with fellow Irishman-abroad Peter O'Toole, with whom he would co-star in Richard Brooks's Lord Jim (1965) (1965) a decade later.
-In New York, he appeared as Joxer, one of the greatest roles in modern Irish drama, in the Broadway musical "Juno", which was based on 'Sean O'Casey''s 1924 masterpiece "The Shame of Mary Boyle (1929)".
-Fittingly, he played O'Casey's brother Archie in Young Cassidy (1965), one of John Ford's last films (which the director had to abandon due to ill health).
+In New York, he appeared as Joxer, one of the greatest roles in modern Irish drama, in the Broadway musical "Juno", which was based on 'Sean O'Casey''s 1924 masterpiece "The Shame of Mary Boyle (1930)".
+Fittingly, he played O'Casey's brother Archie in Young Cassidy (1965), one of John Ford's last films (which the director had to abandon owing to ill health).

 After starring in the first London production of Beckett's "Endgame", MacGowran began a busy career as a character actor in motion pictures.
-Director Roman Polanski used him twice, as a gangster in his absurdist Cul-De-Sac (1966) and as Professor Abronsius, the Vampire Hunter, in his horror film parody The Fearless Vampire Killers (1967), a role that was written especially for him.
+Director Roman Polanski used him twice, as a gangster in his absurdist Cul-De-Sac (1966) and as Professor Abronsius, the Vampire Hunter, in his horror film parody Dance of the Vampires (1967), a role that was written especially for him.
 His last film was a more straightforward horror picture, the 1973 blockbuster The Exorcist (1973), in which he played a doomed film director.

 Jack MacGowran died on January 31, 1973, of complications from influenza, which he had caught in London during a flu epidemic.
 The cinema and the stage lost a unique talent that never has been replaced.